lpollier/battmon/README.md

 Monitors the characteristics of your battery equipped with the bq2040 gas gauge.

 BattMon 2.0 is a toolkit that works with an Arduino Uno and a 2x16 LCD keypad shield to access parameters from a bq2040 gas gauge such as Voltage, Current, State of Charge, Temperature, Remaining Capacity or Cycle Count.
-This fuel gauge and other TI products like the bq2060, have been included in Lithium-Ion battery pack, especially for the Sony Aibo ERS-2xx (ERA-201B1), ERS-3xx (ERA-301B1) and ERS-7 (ERA-7B1/ERA-7B2) robot series.
+This fuel gauge and other TI products like the bq2060, have been included in Lithium-ion battery pack, especially for the Sony Aibo ERS-2xx (ERA-201B1), ERS-3xx (ERA-301B1) and ERS-7 (ERA-7B1/ERA-7B2) robot series.

 ## Connection